Adaptive-Flow/Adaptive-Flow.github.io/abstract.md

 ## Overview

-Adaptive Flow is a next-generation personal management system that harmonizes productivity with psychological wellbeing.
+Adaptive Flow is a personal management system that harmonizes productivity with psychological wellbeing.
 Unlike traditional systems that impose rigid structures counter to human nature, Adaptive Flow works with natural cognitive rhythms, energy fluctuations, and psychological needs.

 ## Core Innovation